Registration / Re-registration

 What is the difference between these three numbers?

-The Academic Student ID (BEA)is a number assigned to every sixth-grade student in France to identify them individually in secondary education.
-The National Student ID (INE)has been assigned to all students enrolled in their senior year of high school in France since 1995 or who are already enrolled in a French public higher education institution.
+The Academic Student ID (BEA)is a number assigned to every sixth-grade student in France to identify them individually in secondary school.
+The National Student ID (INE)has been assigned to all students enrolled in their senior year of high school in France since 1995 or who are already enrolled in a French public institution of higher education.

 Since 2018, the INE number has consisted of eleven characters, of which only the last two are letters.